Table of Contents

 Fortress Modules

-Fortress consists of four modules that you can use independently of each other:
+Fortress consists of the following modules that you can use independently of each other:

-All four modules are activated by default, and together they harden your security at every step of your website’s authentication lifecycle.
+The first four modules are activated by default, and together they harden your security at every step of your website’s authentication lifecycle.
+Vaults and Pillars can be manually configured on an as needed basis.

 Quality Assurance